Trade Gold Trading

 The above patterns is what makes the Japanese candlesticks popular among technical traders and it's why this type of analysis are the most widely used when it comes to analyzing the crude oil market.
 The analysis for these pattern formations in oil trading is the same as that one used in stocks trading.

-To draw these on the MT4, select the charts drawing tools within the "MT4 Tool-bar" - shown below.
+To draw these on the MT4, select the charts plotting tools within the "MT4 Tool-bar" - shown below.

 Once the above toolbar, appears you can then choose the type you want to convert to, If you want to view using the bar format, click the bar tool button as illustrated above, for line format click the line tool button, for Japanese candles format click the "candlesticks tool button".